-– Sarah Manguso, Author of Ongoingness, The Guardians and The Two Kinds of Decay
+– Sarah Manguso, author of 300 Arguments and The Two Kinds of Decay

-Can a young couple make room for their individual desires, their evolving selfhoods, and their artistic ambitions while building a life together?
-Dieterich looks for answers in psychology, science, pop culture, art, architecture, Greek mythology, dance, and language, to create a lucid, suspenseful portrait of a woman testing the limits and fluidities of love.
+How does a young couple make room for their individual desires, their evolving selfhoods, and their artistic ambitions while building a life together?
+Can they pursue other sexual partners, even live in separate cities, and keep their original passionate bond alive?
+Vanishing Twins looks for answers in psychology, science, pop culture, art, architecture, Greek mythology, dance, and language to create a lucid, suspenseful portrait of a woman testing the limits and fluidities of love.